Tap to Call: 205.328.9200

 File your ethylene oxide exposure claim with ELG Law

 In addition to a diagnosis of an EtO-related cancer, your claim must be supported by your history of ethylene oxide exposure at Sterigenics US.
-You may be able to file claims if you were a facility employee or you lived within four miles of a Sterigenics sterilization facility in Vernon.
-Additionally, a family member of a worker or resident who passed away from cancer after chronic exposure to EtO may file a wrongful death claim for their loved one.
+You may be able to file claims if you lived within three miles of a Sterigenics sterilization facility in Vernon.
+Additionally, a family member of a resident who passed away from cancer after chronic exposure to EtO may file a wrongful death claim for their loved one.